colosseum-wiot/colosseum-school-2022/custom-container-assignment/README.md

   <img src="images/transmitter_variable.png" />
 </p>

-4. Double-click on the _Signal Source_ and specify a Triangle waveform.
+4. Double-click on the _Signal Source_ and specify a Triangle waveform and a frequency of 1 MHz (1000000).

 <p align="center">
   <img src="images/transmitter_signal_source.png" />